Skip to main content

 3. For the Group by option, select Service, and then filter services to include only those in which we're interested.

 4. Select the plus icon next to Forecast to add a new forecast.
-This will open the Forecast settings dialog, where the suggested time intervals are auto-filled based on the Time Range and Time Interval of the report.
+The Forecast settings dialog opens, where the suggested time intervals are auto-filled based on the Time Range and Time Interval of the report.

 Forecast settings window

-The sereenshot below shows the result using the Total forecast granularity.
-Moving your mouse over a column will reveal the relevant numbers.
+The screenshot below shows the result using the Forecast totals only granularity.
+Moving your mouse over a column reveals the relevant numbers.

 Report with total forecast granularity